otrv4/otrv4/otrv4.md

 ### Inmediately receiving a data message

-After verifying the Auth-I message and deriving the mixed shared secret `K`, a participant can inmmediately receive a data message (prior to receiving a data message from the other party or not).
+After verifying the Auth-I message or the Non-Interactive-Auth message, and deriving the mixed shared secret `K`, a participant can inmmediately receive a data message.
 Note that in this case, the party will have `their_ecdh` and `their_dh` set to NULL.

 If this is the first data message received: